Finn-Lab/plastiC/README.md

 An updated database for completeness estimates will be hosted and released in the future.

 # Configuration
+Please fill in the *config.yaml* with file and directory paths as described in the file.

 # Running
 After the above steps have been completed, samples can now be run to identify plastid genomes.
 The first step is to activate your `conda` environment.